Rudolph/Project-R/RChassis/README.md

-rework encoder count reset and when add servo stuff check (read "proper test") assembly of 2 bytes into signed int for motor speed
+rework encoder count reset and when add servo stuff check (read "proper test") assembly of 2 bytes into signed int for motor speed check for AC adapter, disable motors if present (low at jack, test for high) add EZ-1
 ```